elb-pr/.github/CONTRIBUTING.md

 # Contributing

 Contributions are welcome.
-This document describes the full process expected of every contributor wether uman or agent.
+This document describes the full process expected of every contributor whether human or agent.

 ## Code Quality Standard